tymyrddin/blue/source/docs/soc/siem/thm/README.md

 # SIEM TryHackMe rooms

-Beginner-friendly virtual labs where you learn SIEM tools through hands-on investigations, featuring rooms like 'Splunk Basics' and 'SOC Level 1' that simulate real security operations center workflows.
+Beginner-friendly virtual labs where you learn SIEM tools through hands-on investigations, featuring rooms like 'Splunk Basics' and 'SOC Level 1' that simulate real security operations centre workflows.

 ## How?